MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/supported-customizations.md

 ms.custom: bap-template
 ---

-# Customizations supported by the Conversation form and entity
+# Customizations supported by the Conversation entity and form

-This article lists the customizations supported by the Conversation form and entity in Omnichannel for Customer Service.
+This article lists the customizations supported by the Conversation entity and form in Omnichannel for Customer Service.

+## Customizations supported by the Conversation entity

+You can create business rules on the Conversation entity.

+Here are a few actions that aren't supported on the Conversation entity:
+- You can’t add new forms, views, fields, or charts on the Conversation entity.
+- You can’t edit existing views or fields, but some properties of `msdyn_title` and `msdyn_thirdpartyconversations` can be changed.
+- You can’t add a lookup field (many-to-one relationship or many-to-many relationships) on the Conversation entity.

+We recommend that you don't create alternate keys.
 ## Customizations supported by the Conversation form

 You can customize the **Conversation** form to: